Ryanel/elementOS/README.md

 Building
 --------
+You need to have nasm, gcc, clang, make, flex, bison, libgmp3-dev, libmpfr-dev, libmpc-dev, libmpc-dev, genisoimage and doxygen installed in order to compile.

+On debian:
-You need to have nasm gcc clang make flex bison libgmp3-dev libmpfr-dev libmpc-dev libmpc-dev genisoimage doxygen installed in order to compile. ( On debian based systems sudo apt-get install nasm qemu gcc make flex bison libgmp3-dev libmpfr-dev libmpc-dev libmpc-dev genisoimage doxygen ).
+>sudo apt-get install nasm qemu clang gcc make flex bison libgmp3-dev libmpfr-dev libmpc-dev libmpc-dev genisoimage doxygen

-You then cd into ./tool and run chmod +x ./makebinutils.sh && ./makebinutils.sh .
+You then cd into ./tool and run chmod +x ./makebinutils.sh && ./makebinutils.sh
+> cd ./tool && chmod +x ./makebinutils.sh && ./makebinutils.sh

 This builds the cross compiler.
 Then simply go to the root project folder and build the os with make .
 Then, just simply type make run to launch qemu.